Dhenu-google/dhenu-app/README.md

   - Google Cloud SQL

 ## Installation & Running the App
 This project was built using **Expo** for React Native, making it simple to run on both Android and iOS devices.
 An APK has also been generated for easy installation on Android devices.

+**Note :-** Currently, only the Android build is functional, and an APK has been generated for easy installation.
+The web version is not supported at this time.

 ### Prerequisites
 - Node.js >= 16.x